meilisearch/documentation/learn/advanced/tokenization.md

 ## Deep dive: The Meilisearch tokenizer

-When you add documents to a Meilisearch index, the tokenization process is handled by an abstract interface called an **analyzer**.
-The analyzer is responsible for determining the primary language of each field based on the scripts (e.g., Latin alphabet, Chinese hanzi, etc.) that are present there.
-Then, it applies the corresponding **pipeline** to each field.
+When you add documents to a Meilisearch index, the tokenization process is handled by an abstract interface called the tokenizer.
+The tokenizer is responsible for splitting each field by script (e.g., Latin alphabet, Chinese hanzi, etc.).
+It then applies the corresponding pipeline to each part of each field.

 We can break down the tokenization process like so:

-1. Crawl the document(s) and determine the primary language for each field
+1. Crawl the document(s), splitting each field by script
-2. Go back over the documents field-by-field, running the corresponding tokenization pipeline, if it exists
+2. Go back over the documents part-by-part, running the corresponding tokenization pipeline, if it exists

 Pipelines include many language-specific operations.
 Currently, we have four pipelines: